Young Folks: In popular culture

+"Young Folks" has made numerous appearances in media, including in the pilot episode of the television series Gossip Girl, and in advertisements for UK home improvement retailer Homebase from 2009 to 2014, and Google Nest (smart speakers) in 2017, in which the product's natural language processing was demonstrated by the phrase "play that hipster song with whistling."
+It also was part of the tracklist in the video games FIFA 08 and FIFA 23.

-"Young Folks" has made numerous appearances in media.
-German singer Nena covered "Young Folks" together with Oliver Pocher and Stephan Remmler in the German language as "Ich kann nix dafür" ("I'm not responsible for it.") for the movie Vollidiot.
-This version was the 78th-best-selling single of 2007 in Germany.
+German singer Nena covered "Young Folks" together with Oliver Pocher and Stephan Remmler in the German language as "Ich kann nix dafür" ("I'm not responsible for it") for the movie Vollidiot.
+This version was the 78th best-selling single of 2007 in Germany.